-The precise cause of why melanoma occurs is unknown.
-Hence, preventing it isn’t possible.
-However, knowing the risk factors and keeping a close watch on children may help timely detect the disease.
+Knowing the risk factors associated with melanoma and keeping a close watch on children may help with a timely detection of the disease.
 Here’s what you can do (8).

 - Monitor your child’s skin: Follow the ABCDE rule and look for the shape, size, and color of any mole or spot.
 If a child has one or more risk factors for melanoma, a dermatologist must examine them annually.
-Melanoma need not necessarily occur in places exposed to the sun.
-Therefore, check the skin on body parts not usually exposed to the sun, such as the palms and soles.
+Melanomas don’t necessarily occur in places exposed to the sun.
+Check the skin on body parts not usually exposed to the sun as well, such as the palms and soles.

-- Keep your child away from direct sun : Generally, sun exposure (UV rays) is the main cause of melanoma in adults, but this isn’t the case in children (2).
-Yet, experts advise children to wear sunscreen before stepping out in the sun.
-Choose a sunscreen with SPF 30 or higher.
-Also, avoid chronic exposure in the midday sun between 10 am and 4 pm.
-Dress your child in protective clothing, such as a hat and shirt with a built-in UV protection shield.
+- Keep your child away from direct sun: Generally, sun exposure (UV rays) is the main cause of melanoma in adults, but this isn’t the case in children (2).
+Despite this, it is highly advised that children wear sunscreen before stepping out in the sun.
+Choose a sunscreen with SPF 30 or higher and avoid exposure to the midday sun between 10 am and 4 pm.
+Dress your child in protective clothing, such as a hat and shirt.
 Since melanoma can occur in the eye, ensure your child wears sunglasses while in the sun.

 Frequently Asked Questions

 If detected early, melanoma present on the skin surface can be cured.
 However, if melanoma progresses and travels under the skin to the blood vessels, the lymphatic system, and nearby organs, such as the lungs and brain, it often becomes incurable (9) (10).